drittich/ScriptBundleWithValidation/README.md

 # ScriptBundleWithValidation
-An ASP.NET MVC helper class that throws when script bundle files are missing
+An ASP.NET MVC helper class that throws en exception when script bundle files are missing